7 Tips for HR: Ensure Employee Engagement during Inflation

 On the other hand, if you like your work, if it is interesting and helps you develop, and if you have good colleagues and partners, then you should probably give it a second thought.

-It is difficult for employers to compensate for the decline in real wages, even though they are facing a big dilemma due to the struggle for resources/competences.
+It is difficult for employers to compensate for the decline in real wages, even though they are facing a big dilemma due to the struggle for resources/competencies.

 Secondly, companies are also experiencing uncertainty due to increasing prices of raw materials, a lack of raw materials, lower consumer trust, volatile stocks, increasing interest, etc. This means that most companies are not willing to change their wage levels significantly.

-Finally, employers can argue against that wage development should follow inflation since, for a number of years, the development in wages has been significantly higher than the development in consumer prices.
-Therefore, real wages have actually been on the rise for a number of years.
+Finally, employers can argue that wage development should follow inflation since, for several years, the development in wages has been significantly higher than the development in consumer prices.
+Therefore, real wages have been on the rise for several years.
 What we are now seeing is an adjustment.

 It is necessary for HR to actively be involved in the handling of these expectations for higher wages, which include the following: